 HEADLINE: “The Faux Science of Outlawing Fossil Fuels”, By Dr. Bruce Everett and Gordon Tomb

-“The recent Nature article, “Carbon Majors and the Scientific Case for Climate Liability,” tries to further the alarmists’ dream of pinning alleged harms of “extreme” weather on the world’s largest…”
+“The recent Nature article, “Carbon Majors and the Scientific Case for Climate Liability,” tries to further alarmists’ dream of pinning alleged harms of “extreme” weather on world’s largest producer…”

 By Dr. Bruce Everett and Gordon Tomb